Biranit

 Biranit (בירנית, lit. small fortress) is a military camp and former kibbutz in northern Israel on the border with Lebanon.
 It is the headquarters of the Galilee Division of the Israel Defense Forces, and is located around a kilometre from the Lebanese border between Sasa and Netu'a.

 History

-It is located on the land of the Palestinian village of Al-Mansura, which was depopulated in the 1948 Arab–Israeli War.

-Biranit was planned as the hub of a group of settlements established by the Central Galilee Development Project in the 1960s.
-In December 1964 a Nahal group affiliated with Ha-Kibbutz HaMeuhad settled there.
+It is located on the land of the Palestinian village of Al-Mansura, which was forcibly depopulated in the 1948 Arab–Israeli War.Biranit was planned as the hub of a group of settlements established by the Central Galilee Development Project in the 1960s.
+In December 1964, a Nahal group affiliated with Ha-Kibbutz HaMeuhad settled there.
 Its first tasks were land reclamation, afforestation, and restoration of ancient woodlands, planting of fruit orchards, road building, and other development work.
-Over time the settlement was abandoned, and it became a military camp.

-In the 1970s a number of Katyusha rockets were fired at Biranit from Lebanese territory.
+Over time, the settlement was abandoned, and it became a military camp.In the 1970s, a number of Katyusha rockets were fired at Biranit from Lebanese territory.
 On July 14, 2006, the base was hit by Katyusha rockets fired by Hezbollah during the 2006 Lebanon War.
+On November 20, 2023, during the Israel–Lebanon border clashes, the base was damaged following a Hezbollah barrage using Burkan rockets.